When the administration is trying to dig us out of a deep hole, it's difficult for them to take your personal finances into account.

 And by the mortgage scams, what I mean is that he is simultaneously declaring a home in California as a primary residence.

-This way, he gets the California homeowner's tax exemption at the same time that he's listing his Maryland home as his primary residence to get preferential loan terms for his mortgage in the Washington, D.C. area.
+This way he gets the California Home Owners' Tax exemption, at the same time that he's listing his home in Maryland as his primary residence to get preferential loan terms for his mortgage in the Washington DC area.

-And making these claims, by the way, at the same time, it's not like he was initially permanently based in California, then he moved and made Maryland his primary residence.
+It's not like he was initially permanently based in California, then he moved.

-In other words, what we have now are these disclosures that seem to point to violations of law, but further investigation will reveal whether there were, in fact, these violations of law.
+In other words, what we have now are these disclosures that seem to point to violations of law.

 Their latest release, Sketch, is a prime example.

-The story follows a young girl whose sketchbook falls into a mysterious pond, only to have her wild, colorful drawing spring to life.
+The story follows a young girl whose sketchbook falls into a mysterious pond only to have her wild, colorful drawings spring to life.

 It's suspenseful, funny, and deeply moving.